 1962: Wilt Chamberlain reaches the century mark

 On March 2, 1962, Wilt Chamberlain scored 100 points in a game for the Philadelphia Warriors.
 Chamberlain took 63 shots and made 28 of 32 free-throw attempts.
-The New York Knicks’ Richie Guerin led the visitors with 39 points.
+The “track meet” was a rare 300-point game, with the Warriors beating the New York Knicks, 169-147.

 1967: The Ice Bowl

 The kickoff temperature for the 1967 NFL Championship Game in Green Bay was minus-13 degrees.
-Later, the temperature dropped down to minus-18, and the battle between the Packers and Dallas Cowboys was dubbed “The Ice Bowl.”
+Later, the temperature dropped to minus-18, prompting the battle between the Packers and Dallas Cowboys to be dubbed “The Ice Bowl.”
 The Packers went on to win what is believed to be the coldest game in NFL history.

 1969: Bill Russell earns his 11th ring

 Bill Russell won his 11th championship as a player in 1969 but also served double duty.
-Since 1966, Russell coached the Boston Celtics—he was also the first Black coach in NBA history.
-Today, the NBA Finals MVP award is named after Russell; the honor was first given out in 1969 and was won by Jerry West, whose Lakers lost to Russell’s Celtics.
+Since 1966, Russell had been coaching the Boston Celtics—he was also the first Black coach in NBA history.
+Today, the NBA Finals MVP award is named after Russell; the honor was first given out in 1969 and won by Jerry West, whose Lakers lost to Russell’s Celtics.

 1972: Miami Dolphins achieve perfection